Academic integrity ยท Updated 2026-06-01

 Can I use a paraphrase tool for academic writing?

-This tool can help you draft alternatives, but you remain responsible for the correctness, citation and your institution’s rules.
+You can use it for drafting alternatives, but you remain responsible for accuracy, citation, and your institution's rules.

 Why does my paraphrase still match the source?

-It may still too closely follow the sentence structure of the original.
-When writing an argument on this you should try to rebuild the paragraph around your own claim and not the order of the source.
+It may still follow the original sentence structure too closely.
+Try rebuilding the paragraph around your own claim instead of the source's order.

 Responsible use